 You don’t need to have a backyard to compost.
 There are a lot of options including balcony composters, council compost pickups, and bicycle composts.
 Or for the uber brave, worm farms!

-- Pedal to Petal in an urban agriculture based collective of food security activists and bicycle advocates in Victoria BC.
-For a small price they will pick up your kitchen scraps on their bikes and turn them into rich, organic compost.
+- Pedal to Petal is an urban agriculture based collective of food security activists and bicycle advocates in Victoria BC.
+For a small price, they will pick up your kitchen scraps on their bikes and turn them into rich, organic compost.

 - To start up a balcony compost all you need is a food grade plastic bucket and some Bokashi to help mitigate the smell and speed up the breakdown.
 You can buy Bokashi online or at compost education centres.
 You can also invest in a Bokashi system but it is not necessary.